 United States v.
-Boardman, 528 F.3d 86 (1st Cir.
+Boardman, 528 F.3d 86, 87 (1st Cir.
 2008) (remanding for reconsideration post-Kimbrough because the district court mistakenly believed it did not have discretion to vary downward based on policy disagreements with what constitutes a crime of violence under the career offender guideline).

 United States v.
-Sanchez, 517 F.3d 651 (2d Cir.
+Sanchez, 517 F.3d 651, 666 (2d Cir.
 2008) (a district court may vary on the basis of the career offender guideline because the statute creating the career offender designation is a direction to the Sentencing Commission, not the courts).

 United States v.
-Corner, 598 F.3d 411 (7th Cir.
-2010) ("Because § 4B1.1 [the career offender guideline] is just a Guideline, judges are as free to disagree with it as they are with § 2D1.1(c) (which sets the crack/powder ratio).
+Corner, 598 F.3d 411, 415 (7th Cir.
+2010) (en banc) ("Because § 4B1.1 [the career offender guideline] is just a Guideline, judges are as free to disagree with it as they are with § 2D1.1(c) (which sets the crack/powder ratio).
 No judge is required to sentence at variance with a Guideline, but every judge is at liberty to do so."); but see United States v.
-Jimenez, 512 F.3d 1 (1st Cir.
+Jimenez, 512 F.3d 1, 8-9 (1st Cir.
 2007) ("As we have explained, the crack/powder dichotomy is irrelevant to the career offender sentence actually imposed in this case.
 Consequently, the decision in Kimbrough -- though doubtless important for some cases -- is of only academic interest here.").

 United States v.
 Vazquez, 558 F.3d 1224 (11th Cir.
 2009), cert. granted, judgment vacated, 130 S. Ct.
-1135 (2010) (a district court may not vary on the basis of a disagreement with the career offender guideline because "the Supreme Court [in Kimbrough] expressly made a distinction between the Guidelines' disparate treatment of crack and powder cocaine offenses-where Congress did not direct the Sentencing Commission to create this disparity - and the Guideline's punishment of career offenders -which was explicitly directed by Congress").
+1135 (2010) (a district court may not vary on the basis of a disagreement with the career offender guideline because "the Supreme Court [in Kimbrough] expressly made a distinction between the Guidelines' disparate treatment of crack and powder cocaine offenses-where Congress did not direct the Sentencing Commission to create this disparity - and the Guideline's punishment of career offenders - which was explicitly directed by Congress").
+146

-&lt;sup>147 The Supreme Court vacated the judgment and remanded for rehearing on the basis of the Solicitor General's position that "Kimbrough's reference to Section 994(h) as an example of Congress directing 'the Sentencing Commission' to adopt a Guideline reflecting a particular policy, 552 U.S. at 103, did not suggest that Congress had bound sentencing courts through Section 994.
-The court of appeals' reliance on Kimbrough's reference to Section 994(h) therefore depends on the additional, unstated, premise that (continued...)
+The Supreme Court vacated the judgment and remanded for rehearing on the basis of the Solicitor General's position that "Kimbrough's reference to Section 994(h) as an example of Congress directing 'the Sentencing Commission' to adopt a Guideline reflecting a particular policy, 552 U.S. at 103, did not suggest that Congress had bound sentencing courts through Section 994.
+The court of appeals' reliance on Kimbrough's reference to Section 994(h) therefore depends on the additional, unstated, premise that congressional directives to the Sentencing Commission are equally binding on sentencing courts.
+That premise is incorrect."